Logo of the The Poor Swiss

 • 0.90% per year from 1000 CHF to 24’999 CHF

-For their launch, they offer a 50% discount on the account fees if you invest until the end of December 2024.
+Currently, they offer a 50% discount on the account fees.
 This only reduces the management fee, not the product costs.
-In January 2025, they plan new fees.
+We currently do not know when this special offer will help.

 Here is a summary of all the total fees, with and without the discount: